zduka/mp3-player/README.md

 The player can be controlled via two push-button knobs and more advanced settings can be specified via either the player's webpage, or the telegram bot used for the walkie-talkie mode.

+# Hardware

+### USB-C Li-Ion charger

+Desolder both LEDs and then put a 10k resistor (1206 is fine) instead of the charging LED (red, closer to the USB connector).
+Connect the charging pin to the connector closer to the connector.
+Desolder R3 and replace it with ??? resistor (through hole) directly from GND to terminal 2 of TP4056 to set charging current to ???.

+### Assembly Order

 # Controls & Modes

 ## MP3 Player & FM Radio